The Art of Slow Travel: Immersive Experiences That Change You

 4. Seek Community-Based Tourism

 Look for homestays, village visits, or workshops where money goes directly to local communities.
-Community-Based Tourism Institute in Thailand and Local Alike in Southeast Asia are great starting points.
+The Community-Based Tourism Institute in Thailand and Local Alike in Southeast Asia are great starting points.

 5. Release Expectations